 View complex crime datasets and operations with rich graphics and exportable formats

-PredPol uses a machine-learning algorithm to calculate its predictions.
+PredPol uses a data-driven approach to direct patrol operations.
 Historical event datasets are used to train the algorithm for each new city (ideally 2 to 5 years of data).
 PredPol then updates the algorithm each day with new events as they are received from the department.
 This information comes from the agency’s records management system (RMS).

 PredPol uses ONLY 3 data points – crime type, crime location, and crime date/time – to create its predictions.
 No personally identifiable information is ever used.
 No demographic, ethnic or socio-economic information is ever used.
 This eliminates the possibility for privacy or civil rights violations seen with other intelligence-led or predictive policing models.

 Predictions are displayed as red boxes on a web interface via Google Maps.
-Each box is a 150×150-meter square.
+Each box is a 500 x 500 foot square.
 The boxes represent the highest-risk areas for each day and for the corresponding shift: day, swing or night shift.
 Officers are instructed to spend roughly 10% their shift time patrolling PredPol boxes (about 6 minutes per hour).